adrelanos/aeternity-wiki/Mining.md

 # Mining & Node types:

 The æternity blockchain will feature multiple types of nodes that each fulfill a certain task on the network.
-Use cases are diverse, and the best ones are yet to be imagined.
+Use cases are diverse, and the best ones are still to be imagined.

 * Some nodes will be providing liquidity to the State channels lightning network.
 These nodes will maintain multiple connection channels with other nodes.
 Creating a channel with them will enable any node to establish state channel contracts with many others.
 This will involve a fee paid to the node.

-* Some nodes will be run as trustless exchanges multiple assets.
+* Some nodes will be run as trust-less exchanges multiple assets.
 These nodes collect transaction fees from their users.
 State channels can be used through these nodes to play games using Aeon (AE).
-Either single player, friends, or total strangers, æternity will enable trustless financial applications, where no user puts his trust into the other, but into the fair logic of the blockchain.
+Either single player, friends, or total strangers, æternity will enable trust-less financial applications, where no user puts his trust into the other, but into the fair logic of the blockchain.
 These financial applications do not necessarily need to be decentralized.
 They can exist on a “centralized server” and through the æternity blockchain become trust-less financial tools.

-* Some nodes will run as exchanges to invest in stocks, futures, bonds and precious metal, or be can be used for gambles in a trustless and efficient way.
+* Some nodes will run as exchanges to invest in stocks, futures, bonds and precious metal, or be can be used for gambles in a trust-less and efficient way.

 * Some nodes can specialize in maintaining the blockchain, and preserve it from bloating, by recycling old accounts.
 There will be a fee for maintaining an account open.
 When an account runs out of Aeons, these nodes will be able to delete it and get the reward.